mantrajsframework/mantrad/docs/08-component-blocks.md

     }]);
 ```

-Similarly to views, blocks accept prerequest and access conditions as well.
+Similarly to views, blocks accept prerequests and access conditions as well.

 Let's give an example: